Hiurge/NeuralNetworks/README.md

 - Slowly but surely i will add more on different architectures and their tunning (CNNs, LSTMs, RNNs, Transfer, GANs, maybe Boltzman Machines)

 This repository is in progress and I aim to add more neural networks in future, make more structure and resources material from common parts (templates, tooklit).

+Libraries in use: mostly Keras, some sklearn, numpy, TensorFlow.